victmo/rdlms-offline-player/readme.md

 To add lessons:

-2. Copy your lesson(s) to the `src/courses/` folder.
+1. Copy your lesson(s) to the `src/courses/` folder.
-3. If `courses.js` doen't exist, create it by copying `src/courses.sample.js`.
-4. Add the required entries to `src/courses.js`.
+2. Add the required entries to `src/courses.js`.

 To test:

 1. Run `npm install` to install required dependencies (you only need to run this command once).
 2. Run `npm start`.

-To build:
+To build (create binary distributions):

 - For Windows, run `npm run build-win`.
-- For Mac, run `npm run buld-mac`.
+- For Mac, run `npm run build-mac`.

 ## Example `src/courses.js`